Then the Birds Began to Die

 About the author: Elizabeth Bruenig is a staff writer at The Atlantic.

 After the end of the world, there will be birdsong.
 I used to imagine this when everything was going awry.
-I would lay in bed in my college dorm room and listen to the lone mockingbird who sang all night outside my window in the spring months.
+I would lie in bed in my college dorm room and listen to the lone mockingbird who sang all night outside my window in the spring months.
 I was worried about something or other; he was getting on with things.
 It’s what birds do.
 They have a knack for it.
 In the Book of Genesis, after the devastation of the Earth by God’s cataclysmic flood, Noah releases from his ark a dove; he knows that the trial has ended when the bird does not return, having alighted somewhere out in the damp and dreary world, the first land-dwelling creature to begin the work of carrying on.

 What else is there to do?
 When COVID-19 began to spread in the United States, late in the winter of 2020, I told myself as much.
 In plagues, as in life, there is a morally arbitrary hierarchy of luck, and it didn’t take long for me to realize that my family and I were among the lucky ones.
 I was in my late 20s, hale and hearty, my husband the same plus a couple of years.
 Our children were young—our baby was, in fact, under a year old, something I eventually mentioned in a meekly anxious aside to a doctor I was interviewing for a story on the emerging pandemic.
 He acknowledged certain risks in the way that doctors do, and then said: “Don’t worry.
 Kids are kicking ass with this thing.”
 I was both comforted and chastened; this wasn’t mine to panic about.
 The best I could do for those in peril was to carry on.